top of page

 WordPress is an open-source content management system (CMS) recognized for its flexibility.
 With a wide array of themes and plugins, it’s highly customizable—if you’re comfortable with the technical side.
 WordPress also requires you (or a developer) to maintain hosting, security patches, and updates, which can become a headache if you’re not tech-savvy.

 Wix, on the other hand, offers a drag-and-drop site builder that allows you to design a website without writing any code.
-It also comes with built-in hosting, security, and routine maintenance.
+It comes with built-in hosting, security, and routine maintenance.
 This makes it a strong contender if you’d rather bypass the complexities of server upkeep and plugin conflicts so you can concentrate on content instead.

 Why Switch from WordPress to Wix?